- What is a typical day in CPE?

 - How many overnight on-calls....etc?

 What is a typical day in CPE?

-In the mornings, CPE students meet for "group time," instructional presentations, discussions of case studies, and reflections.
-In the afternoon, the students visit hospital patients in the role of chaplains.
+For approximately 100 hours CPE students meet for "group time," instructional presentations, discussions of case studies, and reflections.
+For approximately 300 hours the students visit hospital patients in the role of chaplains.